microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/sprint-spike-template.md

 ## Next Steps

 What work is expected as an outcome of the learning within this spike.
-Was there work that was blocked or dependent on the learning within this effort?
+Was there work that was blocked or dependent on the learning within this spike?